The Muppet Christmas Carol: Critical response

-Michael Caine received critical acclaim for his performance as Ebenezer Scrooge.
-Caine has expressed delight over the movie.
+Michael Caine received praise for his performance as Ebenezer Scrooge.
+Caine himself has expressed delight over the film.

 On Rotten Tomatoes, the film has an approval rating of 77% based on 56 reviews, with an average rating of 7/10.
 The site's consensus states, "It may not be the finest version of Charles Dickens' tale to grace the screen, but The Muppet Christmas Carol is funny and heartwarming, and serves as a good introduction to the story for young viewers."
 On Metacritic, the film has a score of 64 out of 100, based on 27 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Janet Maslin, reviewing for The New York Times, said that there wasn't "great show of wit or tunefulness here, and the ingenious cross-generational touches are fairly rare.
 But there is a lively kiddie version of the Dickens tale, one that very young viewers ought to understand."
 Kathleen Carroll of the New York Daily News gave it three and a half stars, calling it "a delightfully imaginative musical adaptation of Charles Dickens' classic tale" and noting that "it's a measure of Michael Caine's talents as an actor that he's able to give a straight-faced, remarkably convincing performance as the notorious tightwad Ebenezer Scrooge while surrounded by pint-sized veteran scene-stealers", though she did write that "the songs by Paul Williams tend to sound exactly alike."

 Peter Rainer of the Los Angeles Times said that "die-hard Muppet fans may get a boost from the film but Dickens lovers will fare less well.
 Somewhere along the way—'round about the Ghost of Christmas Past stuff—the magic has fallen out of the story.
 The treacly score by Miles Goodman, with songs by Paul Williams, doesn't help.
 The Muppets are at their best when they're anarchic, without all this soggy whimsy."
 Norman Wilner of The Toronto Star, in contrast, called the film "one of the most loyal renderings of Dickens", writing that "Caine, who has always been able to fully become the characters he plays, delivers an unexpectedly strong performance as a human being who plays every scene with hand puppets [and] makes us believe he's been relating to the little fuzzies all his life"; however, he had a mixed review of Williams' songs in the film, and was particularly critical of its closing number.